vanessah-26/ML-projects/README.md

-# Some ML projects with details in notebooks..
+# Some projects with details in notebooks..